ClickCease

 Informed consent should be revisited whenever treatment plans change or new risks are introduced.

-5. What are common mistakes in obtaining informed consent?
+5. What are common mistakes when obtaining informed consent?

 Common mistakes include assuming client understanding, neglecting documentation, and failing to update consent when necessary.